Koha-Community/kohadocs/source/acquisitions.rst

       |image812|

-      -  From this form you can make changes to the Catalog Details if necessary.
+      -  From this form you can make changes to the catalog details if necessary.

       -  When the item appears in your basket it will include a link to